TroyMetrics/Benchmark-Overlays/README.md

 ### 🧰 MSI Afterburner + RivaTuner Statistics Server (RTSS)

-- Download the latest BETA version of **MSI Afterburner** from [www.guru3d.com](https://www.guru3d.com/files-details/msi-afterburner-beta-download.html)
+- Download the latest BETA versions of **MSI Afterburner & RTSS** from [www.guru3d.com](https://www.guru3d.com/files-details/msi-afterburner-beta-download.html)
 - The installer includes **RivaTuner Statistics Server (RTSS)** — this is required for the overlay to function.
 - During installation, ensure that **✅ RTSS is check-marked**.